 The spectral analysis of the Doppler signals in the short data buffer allow us to discriminate between gesture properties situated on a dipole that can be described as 'roundness' versus edginess.
-Other ways to describe the gesture characteristic referred to could be smooth and shaky or jagged.
+Other ways to describe the gesture characteristic referred to could be smooth as opposed to shaky or jagged.

-definition: roundness applies if the gestures are smooth and continuous; edginess, if the gestures contain many abrupt components and discontinuities.
+Definition: roundness occurs if the gestures are smooth and continuous; edginess, if the gestures contain many abrupt components and discontinuities.
 The property reflects aspects of the shape of a gesture very well.